There are two ways of getting trained in the field of LEGO Serious Play methods and materials.

 Will LEGO train me in LEGO® SERIOUS PLAY®?

-No. In 2009 LEGO Group provided the final training sessions on LEGO Serious Play.
+Not any more.
+In 2009 LEGO Group provided the final training sessions on LEGO Serious Play.
 Thereafter in 2010 the LEGO Group made LEGO® Serious Play® Open Source.
 This means that the LEGO Group does not offer any kind of training.
 This also means that no training provider is officially linked to LEGO.

 How to choose the best training provider?